GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

    * Bitmap pooling is a simple technique, that aims to reuse bitmaps instead of creating new ones every time.
 When you need a bitmap, you check a bitmap stack to see if there are any bitmaps available.
 If there are not bitmaps available you create a new bitmap otherwise you pop a bitmap from the stack and reuse it.
 Then when you are done with the bitmap, you can put it on a stack.
 [Find more info here](https://www.linkedin.com/pulse/performance-improvement-bitmap-pooling-android-ali-muzaffar/)</br>

+* **Is it possible to create an activity in Android without a user interface ?**
+    - Yes, an activity can be created without any user interface.
+These activities are treated as abstract activities.

 * **How to load bitmap to memory?**</br>
    * [Find more info here](https://android.jlelse.eu/loading-large-bitmaps-efficiently-in-android-66826cd4ad53)</br>